Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/IO/Input/Keyboard.md

 > **What is a stub?**
 > A stub is where the document is too short or has too little coverage on the topic

-Standard QWERTY or ergonomic layout of keys to input text and commands.
+A **Keyboard** has a set of keys that is used to enter text on to a computer.